ESD

 Operaio a lavoro su componenti elettronici, vestito di felpa e pantaloni antinfortunistici certificati ESD

-• In confined areas where the accumulation of charges can damage sensitive electronic components (EPA areas: ESD protected area).
-This type of area must be well identified and marked and can include a single workstation or an entire warehouse and do not necessarily have to be delimited by walls;
+• Confined areas where the accumulation of charges could harm sensitive electronic components (EPA areas: ESD protected areas).
+These areas must be clearly marked and can encompass a single workstation or an entire warehouse, without the need for physical walls to delineate them.

 • During the production of electrical and electronic components;